Saisrinivas122/csa0838-python-programming/README.md

- 51.program to represent a peak element in a array 52.program to print a triangular array of the binomial coefficient 53.program to minimize the no.of swaps to form a valid chess board
+ 51.program to represent a peak element in a array 52.program to print a triangular array of the binomial coefficient 53.program to minimize the no.of swaps to form a valid chess board 54.program to generate a fibonacci series
+ 55.program to generate a fibonacci series using recursion 56.program to find factorial using recursion 57.program to verify the given number is odd or even 58.program to print the words in alphabetical order 59.program to find number of vowels in a string